dw/csvmonkey/README.md

     row["UnBlendedCost"]  # by header value
 ```

+If your CSV contains a header, specify `header=True` in order to read it during
+construction.
+If the CSV lacks a header, but dict-like behaviour is desired,
+pass a header field explicitly as `header=("a", "b", "c", "d")`.

 Element access causes the relevant chunk of the row to be copied to the heap
 and returned as a Python string.

-If the CSV lacks a header, but dict-like behaviour is desired, pass a header
-field explicitly as `header=("a", "b", "c", "d")`.

 Rows may be converted to dicts via `row.asdict()` or tuples using
 `row.astuple()`.
 If you want rows to be produced directly as dict or tuple,